2014 Roger Federer tennis season: Davis Cup World Group QF

 Switzerland played against Kazakhstan in the quarterfinals.
 This was the first time Federer had played in the Davis Cup quarterfinals since 2004.
 Federer defeated Mikhail Kukushkin to equalize the tie at 1-1.
 Federer and Wawrinka then played doubles but fell in four sets.
 After Wawrinka brought the Swiss to parity at 2-2, Federer was tasked with winning the first deciding fifth live rubber of his career.
 Federer led the Swiss to a 3–2 victory by defeating Andrey Golubev in straight sets.

 Spring clay court season and French Open

 Monte-Carlo Masters

 Federer began his clay season with a wildcard entry into the Monte-Carlo Masters.
-Federer experienced great success during his second and third round meetings against Radek Štěpánek and Lukas Rosol, defeating both in straight sets.
+Federer experienced great success during his second and third round meetings against Radek Štěpánek and Lukáš Rosol, defeating both in straight sets.
 He then defeated Jo-Wilfried Tsonga from a set down for the first time in his career, in a match where he failed to convert any of his first 15 break points.
 He ousted world No. 2 and defending champion Novak Djokovic in the semifinals, ending the Serb's unbeaten run in Masters 1000 tournaments dating back to the 2013 Shanghai Masters.
 He lost his fourth Monte Carlo final, this time to compatriot Stanislas Wawrinka.